InnoTutor/Frontend/README.md

 github pages is used to deploy the website version of the flutter app. it's worth mentioning that you need to add the generated link by github pages to the Authorised JavaScript origins in the credentials to be able to use google login api as mentioned in AuthServices above.

-# you can test the app from here
+# You can test the app from here
 https://innotutor.github.io/Frontend/